 Running the Rivermax sample applications requires two systems, a sender and a receiver, connected via ConnectX network adapters.
-If two Developer Kits are used then the onboard ConnectX can be used on each system, but if only one Developer Kit is available then it is expected that another system with an add-in ConnectX network adapter will need to be used.
+If two Developer Kits are used, then the onboard ConnectX can be used on each system.
+However, if only one Developer Kit is available, then it is expected that another system with an add-in ConnectX network adapter will need to be used.
 Rivermax supports a wide array of platforms, including both Linux and Windows, but these instructions assume that another Linux based platform will be used as the sender device while the Developer Kit is used as the receiver.

-Note: The \$rivermax_sdk variable referenced below corresponds to the path where the Rivermax SDK package was installed.
+Note: The path where the Rivermax SDK package is installed.
 If the Rivermax SDK was installed via SDK Manager, this path will be: